Merzasphor/MWSE/docs/source/types/tes3uiElement.md

 ### `color`

-Element RGB colour, an array of 3 floats with value range [0.0, 1.0].
+The RGB color of the element.
+An array of 3 numbers with values ranging from `0.0` to `1.0`.
 For menus and rects, it sets the background colour.
 For text, it sets the text colour.
 For images, it multiplies the image by the colour.

 **Returns**:

-* `result` (table)
+* `result` (number[])

 ***